phoenixframework/phoenix_live_view/README.md

 }
 ```

-Enable connecting to a LiveView socket in your app.js file.
+Enable connecting to a Live View socket in your app.js file.

 ```javascript
 import LiveSocket from "phoenix_live_view";